caseywatts/caseywatts.github.io/_posts/2020-09-14-my-path-to-programming.md

 I loved helping students learn to love coding!

 ## 😎 Side Projects
 I have since worked in software development for a long time.
 Lately as a Product Manager I do not write as much code myself.
 Instead, I work on choosing what features the team works on.
-I still always explaining the why.
+I still always like explaining the why.

 When I do code things lately, they are small side projects.
 I love solving actual problems with a bit of code.
 Here are some of my more simple but well-motivated side projects.
 I am using simple as a relative term here, these are not full-blown, complex web applications like Facebook.
 These are more like single-use-case tools:

-* [Is My Mic Working](httsp://ismymicworking.com) — Sometimes I can't tell if my microphone is working.
+* [Is My Mic Working](https://ismymicworking.com) — Sometimes I can't tell if my microphone is working.
 I just want the computer to tell me.
 This records a few seconds of mic input, and plays back what it hears.
 So simple!
 * [Is My Internet Working](https://github.com/caseywatts/electron-ping) — On every videocall, someone asks "oh is it my internet or yours?" — the computer can know this!
 I made a tiny app that messages google.com every second to see if the internet is up for me.
 When it gets spotty on my end, I get a notification.
 * [Videocall Push To Talk](http://caseywatts.com/ptt) — On some videocalls I want to stay muted the whole time except when I am speaking.
 I like the walkie-talkie style of holding down a key to speak, so I made that happen in Google Meet / Hangouts!
 * [Folk Tune Transposer](https://folktunetransposer.com) — I love to play folk music in bands.
 When I play flute I can read the sheet music directly, because flute as an instrument is in the key of C. When I play my B-flat clarinet or B-flat trumpet, I cannot read the sheet music directly.
 Perfect use of code!
 This site I made transposes folk music into the key I need it to be in for my instrument of the day.